 Heavy duty is the norm for any adventure trailer here.
 These are normal trailers with an insulated sandwich panel body construction, carefully selected plywood interior, storage wardrobes, cupboards, sleeping up to four people and offering everything an outback trip requires.

-And a fully equipped external kitchen with a two burner stove,
+And a fully equipped external kitchen with a double burner stove,

 fridge/freezer, water tank, and even a portable camping toilet, just